iranzo/gh-pages-pelican-action/README.md

 # GitHub Pages Pelican Action

-This action builds a Pelican site and deploys it on github pages
+This action builds a Pelican site and deploys it on GitHub pages

 Make sure that requirements such as `requirements.txt` are up to date.